ingadhoc/project/project_task_contract/README.rst

 Project Task Contract
 =====================

-This module add fields task project in account_analytic_account.
+This module add allow to set contracts per task.
+Usefull if you use one project per kind of service and each task is like a customer project/contract.
+With this module a project would be like a category / kind of service you offer.

+Not recommended if you use projects in the standar way.

 Installation
 ============